How to choose a microphone for streaming: a 2026 buyer's guide

 OBS audio chain: setup and software

-Once the mic is on the arm and the cable is in, the rest happens in OBS or your driver software (Wave Link for Elgato, Voicemeeter for advanced routing, Shure MOTIV for Shure mics).
+Once the mic is on the arm and the cable is in.
+The rest happens in OBS or your driver software (Wave Link for Elgato, Voicemeeter for advanced routing, Shure MOTIV for Shure mics).

-Quick-start audio chain in OBS: set input to your mic, then add filters in this order: Noise Gate, High Pass, Noise Suppression (RNNoise), 3-band EQ, Compressor, Limiter.
+Quick-start audio chain in OBS: set input to your mic.
+Then add filters in this order: Noise Gate, High Pass, Noise Suppression (RNNoise), 3-band EQ, Compressor, Limiter.
 Aim for voice peaks at -10 to -6 dBFS in the OBS mixer.
 If peaks hit yellow on every laugh, lower the compressor threshold; if voice drops to -20 dBFS while typing quietly, the gate is too tight.

 Monitoring in headphones is non-negotiable.
 Plug headphones into the mic's monitor jack (USB models) or the interface (XLR).
 You will catch clipping, plosives, and chair creaks live, before chat does.
 The full filter walkthrough lives in our OBS microphone configuration guide.

-Practical 60-second check before going live: peak meter not red on your loudest line, no echo when you tap the mic body, no fan rumble in the silent gap between sentences, headphones at a level where you can hear the chat overlay too.
+Practical 60-second check before going live: peak meter not red on your loudest line.
+No echo when you tap the mic body, no fan rumble in the silent gap between sentences, headphones at a level where you can hear the chat overlay too.

 12 best streaming microphones in 2026 by budget